-- To prioritise the movement and safety of pedestrians and cyclists of all ages and abilities through to provision of Coherent, Direct, Safe, Comfortable and Attractive routes. - Residential development and essential community services and schools will be located to ensure that the 20 minute walkable (10 minutes there and 10 minutes back) neighbourhood is achieved. - It will be a legible and permeable network of streets with a clear street hierarchy, including a network of local and tertiary streets of varying character.
-The aim will be to move from main and secondary streets to local and tertiary streets as quickly as possible.
+- To prioritise the movement and safety of pedestrians and cyclists of all ages and abilities through to provision of Coherent, Direct, Safe, Comfortable and Attractive routes. - Residential development and essential community services and schools will be located to ensure that the 20 minute walkable (10 minutes there and 10 minutes back) neighbourhood is achieved. - It will be a legible and permeable network of streets with a clear street hierarchy.

-- Ensure pedestrian and cycle connectivity is made to connect the site with the surrounding area to both enable local communities to also access services within Skerningham and residents of Skerningham to access those beyond the site including the Skerne Valley Park. - All homes and services will be within a 5 minute walk from a bus stop with frequent service. - Provide appropriate level of vehicular and cycle parking but ensuring it does not dominate the built environment, public realm, or open spaces.
+- including a network of local and tertiary streets of varying character.
+The aim will be to move from main and secondary streets to local and tertiary streets as quickly as possible. - Ensure pedestrian and cycle connectivity is made to connect the site with the surrounding area to both enable local communities to also access services within Skerningham and residents of Skerningham to access those beyond the site including the Skerne Valley Park. - 80% or more households will be within 400 metres walking distance of a bus stop served by a regular day time service (at least every 30 minutes) - Provide appropriate level of vehicular and cycle parking but ensuring it does not dominate the built environment, public realm, or open spaces.

-Fig. 36: Indicative 20 min walkable zones based on Skerningham Masterplan Framework
+Fig. 35: Indicative 20 min walkable zones based on Skerningham Masterplan Framework